akdavis83/Counter/README.md

 # Counter

-The stepper functionality has been disabled and the code has been forked to create a persistent, perpetual website counter.
+The stepper functionality has been disabled and the code has been forked to create a perpetual website counter.
 The functionality of a stepper is still present but must be reenabled by putting back the external JS code.
 The counter and the script tag can be placed into any site as a perpetual website tracker/counter.
 No need for an external one from another site, you can now have your own!
 The counter is now a button to link to any other site and must be taken out also to reenable the manual stepper functionality.
+The counter is only set up locally, this code can be further forked with a DB to keep a global count of all visitors.

 # STEPPER